 |Distribution Method||Freeware Installations, Bundled Packages|

 See If Your System Has Been Affected by malware

 |User Experience||Join Our Foru|

-The term Chrome redirect virus is used to summarize a group of computer infections that are known to affect Chrome web browser’s settings.
+The term Chrome redirect virus is used to summarize a group of computer infections that are known to affect the web browser’s settings.
 An infection with such a virus could be recognized by many unexpected redirects registered during regular browsing sessions.
-The redirects could land you on various suspicious websites likeBodloster.com, Robotcaptcha.info, Helpme.net, etc. This activity is known as the main symptom that indicates the presence of a Potentially Unwanted Program that may currently be running on your machine.
+The redirects could land you on various suspicious websites like Bodloster.com and similar ones.

 - Visited URLs and websites

 - Search queries on the visited web pages

 - The domain name of current Internet service provider (ISP)

 - Diagnostic information which describes how their Services are operating on the system